 On wood siding, sand areas with glossy paint so the new paint will adhere better.
 If you see any bare wood, be sure to spot-prime that area.
 You can skip this step if you are using an advanced, top-quality paint, since these coatings act as both primer and paint.

-Buy Quality Paint:
+Buy Good Quality Paint

+One of the most little known but important house painting tips to buy good paint!
 Even though the highest quality exterior paint costs a little more, you can’t afford to cut corners here: Your paint is the protective coating that keeps the elements at bay.
 Fortunately, even the best exterior paints are still rather inexpensive.
 Plus, since most of the work in painting is labor, you exterior paint job will last far longer when you use the best possible paint.

 For the best performance, the Paint Quality Institute suggests you purchase quality 100% acrylic latex exterior paint.
 These paints have superior adhesion, so they’ll “grab” tightly onto a properly prepared surface.
 They also are very flexible, which permits them to expand and contract with the surface below in extreme cold or heat.
 Down the road, these qualities help prevent many common exterior paint failures like peeling and flaking.

 There are other benefits to the highest quality 100% acrylic latex paints: they typically hide better than ordinary paint, which is especially important when painting over a dark color.
 They are easier to apply by brush and they typically contain special additives to help keep mildew in check.

 Despite their higher cost per gallon, top quality 100% acrylic latex paints actually save you money and time.
 How?
 Because the best of these paints function as both primer and paint, so you won’t have to buy and apply two types of coatings to your home exterior.
 Plus, top quality home exterior paints typically last 10 years or more compared to three or four years for ordinary home exterior paint; so they are actually much cheaper when you consider their cost-per-year-of-service.